hamjahb/animal-trading-card/README.md

-# animal-trading-card
+# Animal-Trading-Card

-Project intro:
+## Project intro:
-this is a basic layout for a trading card design.

-languages used HTML and CSS
+This project was created for for Udacity's intro to programming nanodegree

+## Languages Used:

+This project was fully made in HTML and CSS.

+## Testing Web Page:

+- Download files
+- Open index file in a web browser